Stanford Memorial Church

 * except during services, University holidays, Winter closure or Commencement Weekend

-Memorial Church will be closed Thursday, November 28-Friday, November 29, 2013 in observance of the Thanksgiving holiday.
+Memorial Church will be closed Monday, February 17, 2014 in observance of Presidents Day

 Stanford Memorial Church stands at the center of the campus, and is the University’s architectural crown jewel.
 It was one of the earliest, and is still among the most prominent, interdenominational churches in the West.
 Jane Stanford built the church as a memorial to her husband, Leland.
 Together, Senator and Mrs. Stanford had constructed the University as a memorial to their son, Leland, Jr.